git/git.github.io/rev_news/drafts/edition-112.md

   Patrick agreed to Junio's suggestion and proposed a "superseded" section for the features we don't want to drop.

-  Dragan Simic, who participated in the previous discussions in the `git config` thread, repeated that he didn't want to see any of `git restore`, `git switch` or `git checkout` deprecated, which Patrick agreed shouldn't be done.
+  Dragan Simic, who had participated in the discussions of the preceding `git config` thread, repeated that he didn't want to see any of `git restore`, `git switch` or `git checkout` deprecated, which Patrick agreed shouldn't be done.

-  Phillip Wood, replying to Patrick's patch, asked if the document should track the progress of some unfinished work, like the config based hooks implementation, but Patrick said he was planning on creating a separate document for long running projects, projects already discussed and perhaps also small or micro projects to help newcomers looking for something to work on too.
+  Phillip Wood, replying to Patrick's patch, asked if the document should track the progress of some unfinished work, like the config based hooks implementation.
+Patrick said he was planning on creating a separate document for long running projects, projects already discussed, and also small or micro projects, with the additional intent to help newcomers looking for something to work on.

   Justin Tobler also replied to Patrick's patch suggesting adding the removal of double dot and triple dot syntax (".." and "...") from